 Four questions about patents and Brexit

-Will it be possible to apply for a patent in the UK after Brexit?Yes, that is possible.
-Nothing will change in this respect due to Brexit.
+Is it possible to apply for a patent in the UK after Brexit?Yes, that is possible.
+Brexit has not changed this.
 This is because the UK is a member of the European Patent Convention, which is separate from the EU.
 The European Patent Convention is also endorsed by non-EU members.

-Will my current patent remain valid in the UK?Yes, the patent will remain valid in the UK.
-Brexit will not change that.
+Is my current patent still valid in the UK?Yes, the patent has remained valid in the UK.
+Brexit has not changed that.
 The route to applying for patents in the UK also remains the same.
 And when an infringement occurs, you can take exactly the same steps you would have before Brexit.

 What about Brexit and the European Patent Convention?Brexit does not mean the UK also leaves the European Patent Convention.
 This is a convention of the European Patent Office, and it is separate from the European Union.
 Non-member states can be members of the European Patent Convention, such as Switzerland and Turkey.
 So, the departure of the UK from the EU does not affect its affiliation with the European Patent Convention.